Where to Stay in Berlin - A Local’s Neighborhood Guide

 Looking toward Fuldastraße and to the Martin-Luther-church from Karl-Marx-Straße.
 Photo: Dguendel, CC BY 3.0, via Wikimedia Commons

-Most of the district, which is very large, has decent connections to the west and centre of the city, but it can take longer to get to more eastern neighborhoods like Prenzlauer Berg and Friedrichshain.
-There aren’t many hotels here, but you will find plenty of apartment rental options.
+Most of the district has decent connections to the west and center of the city, but it can take longer a long time to get to more eastern neighborhoods like Prenzlauer Berg and Friedrichshain.

-The main streets - Hermannstraße, Karl Marx Straße, and Sonnenallee - are traffic-heavy and unglamorous places, with lots of cheap kebab and falafel joints (some really excellent ones thrown in amongst the mix), casinos, late-night kiosks, and local pubs.
+The district's main streets - Hermannstraße, Karl Marx Straße, and Sonnenallee - are traffic-heavy and unglamorous places, with lots of cheap kebab and falafel joints (some really excellent ones thrown in amongst the mix), casinos, late-night kiosks, and local pubs.
 One of the main squares, Hermannplatz, is much the same, although it’s definitely always lively.

 But that’s far from the whole picture, and there are also more vibrant and trendy areas to find accommodation in (or just hang out in), like the Reuterkiez, in the north of the neighborhood, which overlaps with Kreuzberg’s Graeferkiez and is sometimes nicknamed "Kreuzkölln".
 This is a very cool area with lots of nice restaurants, bars, cafes, shops, and everything else you might want.